 There are a whole lot of ways to combine flour, butter, and water to make pie crust.
 You could use a food processor, or a pastry cutter, or a couple of forks, or this elaborate butter-smashing dough-folding technique.
 I really like doing it by hand, crumbling the butter into the dough with my fingertips.
 It’s meditative, in a way, and I can feel exactly when the butter is broken down enough to start adding liquid.
 I also like using sparkling water instead of still water to moisten the dough–maybe it’s my imagination, but I think it makes for a lighter and flakier final product.
 Whichever water you use, though, make sure it’s ice-cold.

-Many recipes call for a partially or fully pre-baked crust; I’ve included instructions for both in the recipe below.
+Many recipes call for a partially or fully pre-baked crust.
 Pre-baking, or blind baking, requires something heavy and heat-conducting to weigh down the crust.
-You could buy pie weights, but everyone–including me–will tell you to save your money and use raw rice or dried beans.
+You could buy pie weights, but everyone–including me–will tell you to save your money and use raw rice, dried beans, or pennies.
 They’re cheap, and can be re-used thousands of times.
-Sending them through the oven ruins them for cooking, so buy a few pounds and set them aside for baking only.
+Sending beans or rice through the oven ruins them for cooking, so buy a few pounds and set them aside for baking only.
 The first time I pre-baked a crust, I went to the dollar store and bought three one-pound bags of black beans, which now live in a jar next to the sugar and salt.
 Easy as…well, you know.

 Rye Pie Crust (makes one 9-inch pie crust)

 Update: Since posting this recipe, I’ve figured out that the ingredient list called for too much water.
 I’ve fixed the mistake below.

 Scant 1/3 cup light rye flour

 1/4 tsp salt

 1/2 cup (1 stick/8 tbsp/4 oz) cold unsalted butter, cubed

 2 tbsp ice-cold sparkling water, or as needed